 This page describes the data processing involved in accuRx’s Record View feature, the relationships between the organisations involved in using it, and what happens when a GP practice enables the feature.
 It’s designed to provide you with a comprehensive description of what’s involved when you switch on Record View for your practice, and is therefore slightly technical in nature.

-It should be read in conjunction with the accuRx Data Processing Agreement (the “Agreement”).
+This page should be read in conjunction with the accuRx Data Processing Agreement (the “Agreement”).
 Capitalised terms in this appendix shall take their meaning from the Agreement, unless otherwise defined herein.
 You may also want to read our Record View DPIA template.

 accuRx’s GP Record View product ("Record View") enables GPs to easily and securely let health and social care professionals providing direct care to a patient ("Health and Care Professionals") view that patient’s GP Medical Record (the “Record”).

-Record View will only be available for a GP practice’s patient records if that GP practice elects to enable the functionality.
-When the Feature is enabled, Health and Care Professionals can use their accuRx Web accounts to securely view the patient’s Record, only when they have received explicit patient permission from the patient.
+Record View will only be available for a GP practice’s patient records if that GP practice enables Record View functionality.
+When Record View is enabled, Health and Care Professionals can use their accuRx Web accounts to securely view the patient’s Record, only when they have received explicit patient permission from the patient.

 If the patient chooses not to give them the code, the view will not be provided.